isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

 Controlled Access Via Service Account Credentials
 -------------------------------------------------

 To access controlled data programmatically, such as through Google Cloud or when running a VM, you'll need to register a GCP and service account.

-Follow these steps for programmatic access:
+Follow these steps:

    * `Registering a Google Cloud Project & Service Account <controlled-access/Controlled-data-GCP.html>`_